jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/compare/detectify.md

 One of the most common questions about
-Fluid Attacks’ Continuous Hacking is how it compares to Detectify's service.
+Fluid Attacks’ Continuous Hacking is how it compares to Detectify's services.
 The following comparison table allows you to understand how both providers perform on different attributes that may be essential